New Business of Sustainability Initiative at Georgetown McDonough to Prepare Leaders and Organizations to Positively Impact the Environment

 “With an eye toward student learning, thought leadership, and external outreach, the Business of Sustainability Initiative will reach across the school to support various research projects and classes, and to facilitate conversations and collaboration focused on the business of sustainability,” Almeida said.
 “The Initiative will strengthen our scholarship as well as our undergraduate, graduate, and executive education programs, and in doing so, plant seeds that will help our school grow in new and exciting ways.”

-The initiative adds to McDonough’s commitment to sustainability through programs like the MBA Certificate in Sustainable Business, the undergraduate Sustainable Business Fellows, and the university’s new master’s degree in Environment and Sustainability Management offered jointly with the McDonough School of Business, the Graduate School of Arts and Sciences, and the Georgetown Environment Initiative.
+The initiative adds to McDonough’s commitment to sustainability through programs like the MBA Certificate in Sustainable Business, the undergraduate Sustainable Business Fellows, and the university’s new master’s degree in Environment and Sustainability Management offered jointly with the McDonough School of Business, the Graduate School of Arts and Sciences, and the Georgetown Earth Commons Institute.
 It also will work with other faculty-led centers at the school, including Business for Impact, the Steers Center for Global Real Estate, and the Center for Financial Markets and Policy, each of which incorporates sustainability and ESG into their programming.